hug-sch/hug-sch.github.io/content/pages/Importing.md

 OK.
 When the necessary fields shares, Gross Amount, Fees, Taxes, Value are specified, PP will calculate the dividend payment per share correctly.
 If the numbers don't match up (value + fees + taxes <> Gross Amount) then the Gross Amount and the dividend payment per share are recalculated.

-Manual transaction Manually, when a security is selected, the dividend will be done against this security and the correct number of shares is calculated, according to the specified date.